 The rater isn't evaluating helpfulness.
 They're evaluating their impression of helpfulness, shaped by surface features: fluency, confidence, length, formatting.
 The reward model doesn't learn the rater's values.
 It learns to predict their ratings.
 The policy doesn't optimize for the reward model's intent.
 It optimizes for its outputs, which can be gamed like any metric.

-The result, which I've seen in production: models that are remarkably good at sounding helpful while being subtly wrong.
+The result is models that are remarkably good at sounding helpful while being subtly wrong.
 The optimization selected for "sounds like a good answer" over "is a good answer."
 Not because the raters were bad, but because distinguishing genuinely-helpful from convincingly-helpful-sounding is extremely difficult at the speed raters work.
 The same proxy-under-optimization-pressure problem, just with human judgment as the proxy instead of a hand-coded metric.

 The Counter-Argument Worth Taking Seriously